-View the previous Environmental Impact Report from 2018-19, which shows the ways in which UT has been steadily reducing our environmental impact while also saving the campus hundreds of thousands of dollars every year.
+View the previous Environmental Impact Report from 2018-19, which shows the ways in which UT has been steadily reducing our environmental impact while also saving the campus thousands of dollars every year.
 The Environmental Impact Report will no longer be published in a pdf format but instead all information will be available on the impact section of this website.